11 Best Lice Prevention Sprays Proven to Help Avoid Lice in 2020

 If you want to actually get rid of lice, check out my online course How to Get Rid of Lice like a Pro!

 What do some people get lice frequently?
 (Like every 6 months-1 year)

 Lice simply prefer certain blood over others.
 Have you ever been out camping with friends, and some friends get eaten alive by mosquitos while others don't get touched at all?
 Lice are similar; they prefer certain blood over others.
 Some people's blood isn't appealing to lice, while other people's blood smells delicious.

 People that get lice frequently like this should ABSOLUTELY use a lice repellent shampoo and spray in their hair every day.

 There are lots of myths about what prevents head lice, but if you’re serious about preventing lice this school year then I highly recommend using one of these lice prevention sprays.
 Combining a good lice prevention product with good prevention measures is the best way to keep your child lice free this year.

 (Honestly, I hope you never have to deal with lice.
 It really is horrible.
 If you do, make sure you use an effective treatment on your child.
 I’m not talking about one of those “popular” treatments off the shelf of your local drug store--those simply don’t work.
-I’ve reviewed every lice shampoo out there, and the very best ones can be found in the article The Best Lice Treatment Shampoos.)
+If you want to get rid of lice fast, like a professional, check out my online course How to Get Rid of Lice Like a Pro!

 Theresa is a Registered Nurse and lice expert.
 She owns a top lice treatment salon where she helps families battling lice every day.
 Disappointed by the false information about lice and lice treatment on the web, Theresa created MyLiceAdvice.com to empower families to get rid of lice on their own--and fast.
 Read more about Theresa and her lice journey at “From Cardiac Nurse to Lice Expert”.